Summer movie sequels equal profits for Hollywood studios

 Starting in 2008, they began to churn out more sequels and big-budget event films, turning away from riskier original films like independent dramas and romantic comedies.

-This year's sequels include superhero films "The Amazing Spider-Man 2" from Sony Corp, Fox's "X-Men: Days of Future Past," and "Transformers: Age of Extinction" from Viacom Inc's Paramount; animated movies "Rio 2" from Fox and Dreamworks Animation's "How to Train Your Dragon 2;" and Sony comedies "22 Jump Street" and "Think Like a Man Too."
+This year's sequels include superhero films "The Amazing Spider-Man 2" from Sony Corp (6758.T), Fox's "X-Men: Days of Future Past," and "Transformers: Age of Extinction" from Viacom Inc's (VIAB.O) Paramount; animated movies "Rio 2" from Fox and Dreamworks Animation's DWA.O "How to Train Your Dragon 2;" and Sony comedies "22 Jump Street" and "Think Like a Man Too."

 What mostly drives the studio top brass is that audiences keep buying tickets for sequels.
 In 2013, nine of the top 12 films in the U.S. and Canada were sequels or prequels, including Marvel's "Iron Man 3" and Lions Gate's "The Hunger Games: Catching Fire."
 Those films generated $2.6 billion in domestic ticket sales, nearly one-quarter of the year's $10.9 billion total, and another $4.5 billion worldwide.